 08-10 - Extraction, Winterization, Filtration

-PharmOut’s cannabis extraction consultants have considerable experience with various medical cannabis extraction designs and techniques that are used to separate the components of cannabis and remove them from the plant matrix.
+PharmOut’s Medicinal Cannabis extraction consultants have considerable experience with various medical cannabis extraction designs and techniques that are used to separate the components of cannabis and remove them from the plant matrix.

 Our medical cannabis extraction consultants can guide you in the choice of alternative medicinal cannabis extraction designs and techniques to separate the cannabis plant materials into different chemical fractions.
-These techniques are often used to isolate specific target compounds, for example, there are at least 113 cannabinoids, including cannabidiol (CBD) and tetrahydrocannabinol (THC).
+These techniques are often used to isolate specific target compounds, for example, there are at least 113 cannabinoids, including medicinal cannabidiol products and medicinal products that contain tetrahydrocannabinol (THC).

 Extraction room 360° panorama – drag the cursor around the image to view the layout, for full screen choose the icon in the bottom left corner.
 Look for the circle on the door, you can move from room to room.